SoftwareAG/c8y-docs/content/release-notes/10-7-0-bundle/10-7-0-migration.md

 #### Smart REST response codes

-The error code "40" will be removed in Cumulocity IoT 1.8 January 2021 release.
+The error code "40" will be removed in the Cumulocity IoT 10.9 GA Release in April 2021.

 Why are we doing this?
 Currently, when connecting to Cumulocity IoT via SmartREST 1.0 you may receive an error "40", often looking like this: